The Curious Case of Benign Memorization: Related Work

 \section{Related Work}

 \textbf{Memorization.} Our work builds upon the seminal paper of \citet{zhang2017understanding} which showed how neural networks can easily memorize completely random labels.
 This observation has inspired a multitude of follow-up works and the introduced randomization test has become a standard tool to assess the validity of generalization bounds \citep{arora2018stronger, arora2019finegrained, bartlett2017spectrallynormalized, dziugaite2017computing}.
 The intriguing capability of neural networks to simply memorize data has inspired researchers to further dissect the phenomenon, especially in the setting where only a subset of the targets is randomized. \citet{arpit2017closer} studies how neural networks tend to learn shared patterns first, before resorting to memorization when given real data, as opposed to random labels where examples are fitted independently. \citet{feldman2020neural} study the setting when real but ``long-tailed" data is used and show how memorization in this case can be beneficial to performance. \citet{maennel2020neural, Pondenkandath2018LeveragingRL} on the other hand show how pre-training networks on random labels can sometimes lead to faster, subsequent training on the clean data or novel tasks.
 Finally, \citet{Zhang2021NeuralAS} show how training on random labels can be valuable for neural architecture search.
 In all these previous works, data augmentation is excluded from the training pipeline.
 For partial label noise, it is well-known in the literature that neural networks exhibit surprising robustness \citep{rolnick2018deep, label_noise, Patrini2017MakingDN} and generalization is possible.
 We highlight however that this setting is distinct from \textit{complete} label noise, which we study in this work.
+Finally, \citet{dosovitskiy2014discriminative} study the case where each sample has a unique label and achieve strong performance under data augmentation.
+This setting is again very different from ours as two examples never share the same label, making the task significantly simpler and distinct from memorization.